 Jump to navigation

-Over the past 16 months more than 9,300 workers across Australia and internationally have used NCETA’s highly acclaimed free, comprehensive and evidence-based online resource Ice: Training for Frontline Workers.
+More than 11,000 workers across Australia have registered for NCETA’s extremely popular free online Ice: Training for Frontline Workers.

 The national centres are supported by funding from the Australian Government under the Drug and Alcohol Program